mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

   // Do something with sum and avg.
 }
 ```

+A common use of returning multiple values from a function is to
+return a result and a value that either describes an error or
+is a boolean that indicates whether the function was successful.

 The return types can have associated names.
 This enables a "naked return" where a